Parents and Christian teachers

 Telling the story of Zacchaeus

 Do a search for a coloring sheet of Zacchaeus in a tree.
-Copy a Zacchaeus for each child.
+Make a copy of Zacchaeus for each child.

 Take brown construction paper and allow each child to cut out a rectangle tree truck and a tree branch.
 (Younger children will either need a pattern or for you to have those already cut out.)